Vegan Starter

 Aloo Sadheko is a popular, tangy, and spicy Nepali salad or appetizer made with boiled potatoes, usually served cold or at room temperature.
 It is a staple of Newari cuisine and is often featured in festivals and feasts.
 The term “sadheko” means marinated, referring to the method of tossing ingredients in spices, lemon juice, and mustard oil.

-Spinach Pakora (Palak Pakoda)
+Spinach Pakora (Palak Pakora)

 Spinach Pakora, also known as Palak Pakora, are crispy Indian fritters made by deep-frying spinach leaves coated in a seasoned chickpea flour (besan) batter.
 They are a popular tea-time snack, especially during the rainy or winter seasons.